stephenhu/nbad/docs/design.md

-since our golang structs are quite complicated, do we serialize to json and then store as a string value or do we take advantage of redis' hash fields?  the nature of nba data doesn't change, especially for completed game data.  live games are different, and counters like seasonal statistics are updated, but not that often.
+since our golang structs are quite complicated, do we serialize to json and then store as a string value or do we take advantage of redis' hash fields?  the nature of nba data doesn't change, especially for completed game data.  live games are different, and counters like seasonal statistics need to be updated.

 ## sync